 For best results (even with superwash yarn), hand wash in cold water and lay flat to dry.
 Never wring or scrub the yarn.
+Washing machines are not recommended either.
 Using a washing machine with your handcrafted items is not worth the risk after all the work you put into them!

 Additionally, it’s best to use a neutral pH detergent such as Synthrapol or Dawn dish soap.
 Did you know?
 Regular laundry detergent or other soaps might increase the pH of your water (making it alkaline).
 Alkaline conditions encourage dye to “strip out” (bleed) regardless of how well the color was set originally: the chemical bond originally formed with acid between the dye and the yarn becomes broken in alkaline water, allowing dye particles to wash out.
 Yikes!
 If you’re not sure what the pH of your tap water is, see if your municipality’s water quality reports are posted online.

 Note: If you live in an area with naturally alkaline water like I do (average pH of 8.2), bleeding is likely to occur even if you use a neutral pH detergent!
-In that case, you may also have to use distilled water to wash with.
+In that case, you may also have to add a tablespoon or two of vinegar to your water or use distilled water to wash with.

 Be sure never to use hot or warm water when washing, as that can also encourage bleeding.